Scaling Up AI-Generated Image Detection with Generator-Aware Prototypes: Conclusion

 \section{Conclusion}

-In this paper, we investigate the scaling up setting in AI-Generated Image detection.
-We first analyze the challenges in scaling up AIGI detector, limitations in exsiting detectors.
-Accordingly, we propose GAPL to solve the challenges.
-It's designed to effectively exploit the data from diverse generators.
-Extensive experiments demonstrate that scaling up training is crucial for building a detector that generalizes well to detect diverse generative models and our method achieving consistent performance in this setting, paving the way towards a universal AIGI detector.
+In this paper, we study AI-generated image detection in the scaling-up regime.
+We identify the key challenges of scaling detector training with diverse generators and highlight the limitations of existing methods.
+To address these issues, we propose GAPL, which is designed to better exploit data from a wide range of generators.
+Extensive experiments show that scaling up training is essential for building detectors that generalize across diverse generative models, and that GAPL delivers consistent performance under this setting, taking a step toward universal AIGI detection.

-\textbf{Limitation.} The method proposed in this paper achieves a consistent and generalized performance across existing benchmarks.
-But we are still unable to definitively assess the model's performance when confronted with completely unknown domain, such as images generated from the next generation generative models that employ fundamentally new technique.
-When generative models developed, do they still leave artifacts or even undetectable.
-This remain the problem for future research.
+\textbf{Limitation.} Although our method achieves strong and consistent performance on existing benchmarks, its behavior on truly unseen domains remains unclear, especially for future generative models built upon fundamentally new techniques.
+Whether such models will still leave detectable artifacts, or become increasingly difficult to distinguish from real images, remains an open problem for future research.